Continuing Education Activity

 It underwent further modification in the second chapter of the meeting in 2001 in Washington, DC.
 This conference proposed a conceptual framework of the staging of sepsis using the PIRO acronym (predisposition, insult or infection, response, and organ dysfunction).

 The goal of the initial definition was to be highly sensitive using easily available parameters across all healthcare settings.
 An unavoidable corollary of such a definition was, therefore, the lack of specificity.
 A few more relevant pitfalls of the SIRS definition, as has been pointed out in the literature, include the following:

-Kaukonen et al. in their study of over 130000 septic patients established that one out of eight patients in their observational study of sepsis did not have two or more SIRS criteria.
-Also, they also established that each criterion in the SIRS definition does not translate to an equivalent risk of organ dysfunction or death.
+Kaukonen et al., in their study of over 130000 septic patients, established that one out of eight patients in their observational study of sepsis did not have two or more SIRS criteria.
+They also established that each criterion in the SIRS definition does not translate to an equivalent risk of organ dysfunction or death.

 In the wake of this debate, in 2016, the European Society of Intensive Care Medicine and the Society of Critical Care Medicine (SCCM) created a task force that proposed Sepsis-3, a new definition for sepsis.
 The new definition excluded the establishment of SIRS criteria to define sepsis and made it more nonspecific as any life-threatening organ dysfunction caused by the dysregulated host response to infection.
 The task force claimed that sequential organ failure assessment (SOFA) has a better predictive validity for sepsis than SIRS criteria.
 It has better prognostic accuracy and the ability to predict in-hospital mortality.
 To reduce the complexity of calculating the SOFA, they introduced q SOFA.